xcart/xcart-docs/_pages/kb_en/modules/related_products.md

 ![xc5_products_related_products1.png]({{site.baseurl}}/attachments/ref_4a5rpsQq/xc5_products_related_products1.png)
 (More info on how to enable this feature can be found in the section {% link "Add to Cart PopUp Module" ref_1iGC8Efj %})

-An upselling link can lead in a single direction (from product A to product B), or be bidirectional (pointing both ways, from product A to product B and from product B to product A).
-In the former case, product B will show up as related on the page of product A, but if we go to the page of product B, we won't see the product A in the 'Related products' block.
-In the latter case, product B will show up as related to product A and vice versa.
+An upselling link can lead in a single direction (from Product A to Product B), or be bidirectional (pointing both ways, from Product A to Product B and from Product B to Product A).
+In the former case, Product B will show up as related on the page of Product A, but if we go to the page of Product B, we won't see the Product A in the 'Related products' block.
+In the latter case, Product B will show up as related to Product A, and vice versa.

 To configure related products: